 The laser uses fractional CO2 energy beams to penetrate the skin with holes.
 This fractionated technology leaves normal skin in between the injured skin cells thus allowing the skin to heal more quickly with lesser downtime.
 It is a highly effective procedure for improving the appearance of wrinkles and scars by stimulating collagen growth.

 This procedure uses tiny needles of 0.25 to 3.0 mm lengths to rapidly penetrate the skin making minute puncture wounds all over the face.
 In addition to the needles, Radiofrequency beams are also sent under the skin in a longitudinal manner to stimulate collagen growth.

 Vampire facial is a cosmetic and aesthetic procedure, which uses blood drawn from the patient’s own body.
-The blood is then centrifuged in a centrifugal machine to concentrate protein rich with platelet-rich plasma.
+The blood is then centrifuged in a centrifugal machine to concentrate platelet-rich plasma.
 Platelet-rich plasma is essential for normal healing processes as it is rich in growth factors.
 The procedure combines micro-needles with Platelet-rich protein (PRP) to provide the full benefits of PRP by ensuring full penetration of PRP.